Since it is one of the first steps, marketing and getting traffic to your e-commerce store seems like a daunting task.

-Whatever the case, they need a reason to stick around.
-You have seconds to give them that reason before they click back and abandon your site.
+You only have a few seconds before they click back and abandon your site.

-Entertainment feels easy and fun but it’s also ultra competitive and the results will vary widely.
-For every viral video, there are thousands of failed campaigns and who knows how many millions wasted.
+The first way to give people value is by entertaining them.
+Entertaining visitors feels easy and fun, but it can also be ultra competitive with the results varying widely- for every viral video there are thousands of failed campaigns and who knows how many millions wasted.

-Teaching feels more difficult to do but the results can be very predictable.
-An article and a video explaining different ways to solve the customer’s problem, one of which is using your product, will consistently produce measurable results.
+Teaching is difficult, but it can be very predictable.
+An article and a video explaining different ways to solve the customer’s problem will consistently produce measurable results.